-Key indicator 3: Increased confidence, knowledge and skills of all staff in te aching PE and sp port Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Key indicator 3: Increased confidence , knowledge and skills of all staff in te aching PE and sp port Percentage of total allocation: % Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: To maintain the professional development needs of all PE teaching staff members in the school in Physical Education- the PE team.
-Staff professional development organised.
-Annual review of PE curriculum.
-Purchase of Complete PE Scheme £300 £2000 for scheme of The reviewed curriculum map provides relevant opportunities for the current cohorts and attendance at Network meetings ensures the PE lead maintains a Trained staff will continue to develop and teach high quality lessons for pupils.
-Resources and established To continue to raise the profile of PE within the school of Work work strong external network. events will continue in future.
+To continue to raise the profile of PE within the school PE subject lead network meetings (Moorlands Network, Leek).
+Annual review of PE curriculum. £75 The reviewed curriculum map provides relevant opportunities for the current cohorts and attendance at Network meetings ensures the PE lead maintains a strong external network.
+Trained staff will continue to develop and teach high quality lessons for pupils.
 Teach PE and health through a creative way that really inspires pupils and improves their long-term skills.
-PE subject lead network meetings (Moorlands Network, Leek). £175 and improves their long-term skins.
-Continue to build on high quality PE resources to enhance range of activities offered and encourage the less active pupils' participation, for example Archery / Golf. £500 Adding further to the PE resources gives less active pupils new and interesting activities to try alongside their peers, such as golf / yoga / archery.
-Specialist Dance Teaching with Primary Stars £470 indicator 4: Broader experience of a range of sports and activities offered to all pupils Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Continue to build on high quality PE resources to enhance range of activities offered and encourage the less active pupils' participation, for example Archery / Golf. £1,569.53 Adding further to the PE resources gives less active pupils new and interesting activities to try alongside their peers, such as golf / yoga / archery.
+Resources and established events will continue in future.

+indicator 4: Broader experience of a r ange of sports and activities offered t o all pupils Percentage of total allocation: Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Additional achievements: Across school all teachers have ensured that PE and school sport is accessible and enjoyed by all.
-Reception and KS1 access clubs specific to their needs and areas for development related to PE.
-KS1 & KS2 students have had the opportunity to access after school clubs throughout the year and a new Gymnastics club has been introduced this Summer term. £ Embedded additional activities and opportunities will continue to support healthy life styles both in and out of school.
+To continue to raise the profile of PE and OAA activities within the school by reintroducing the Forest School provision to 1 day per week across the whole academic year. £3,614.23 Reintroducing this provision across the whole school has helped the children grow in confidence as a result of the freedom, time and space they are given in their learning whilst also allowing the children to play, explore and discover - fundamental to a child's long-term development, health and well-being.
+It has encouraged them to think creatively - to step out of their comfort zone and take risks - and to work more closely with their peers. • Reception and KS1 access clubs specific to their needs and areas for development related to PE.
+KS1 & KS2 students have had the opportunity to access after school clubs throughout the year (Sports Club, Light Club, Gymnastics Club) £N/A Embedded additional activities and opportunities will continue to support healthy life styles both in and out of school.
 These activities will be continued in future years.
-Through the range of activities pupils have been exposed to there will be changed attitudes and the participation of pupils in physical activity will hopefully lead to a lifelong enjoyment and involvement in health related activities.
-Continuation of After School clubs in the 23/24 academic year.
+Continuation of After School clubs in the 25/26 academic year.